saltstack/salt-get-started/fundamentals/states.md

 States are much easier to understand when you see them in action, so let's make one.
 States are described using YAML, and are simple to create and read.

-To simplify things, our Vagrant file maps the `/srv/salt` folder on your Salt master to the local `salt-vagrant-demo-master/saltstack/salt` folder.
+To simplify things, our Vagrant file maps the `/srv/salt` directory on your Salt master to the local `salt-vagrant-demo-master/saltstack/salt` directory.
 This means that you can use a local text editor and save the file to the local file system, and Vagrant makes it appear as if it were on the Salt master.